top of page

 FAQ

-How does encapsulation work?
+How does the pick up process work?

 I ask that you contact me once you are officially admitted to the hospital/birth center or your midwife is heading to you.
 I will pick up your placenta within a few hours of birth or ask that your doula or support person bring it home with them so I may meet them.
 The placenta needs to be placed on ice or in a refrigerator within 2 hours of birth.
 There are some hospitals in CT that do not allow the placenta to be released until you are discharged, in that case I will meet you at your home or make plans for pick up.
 Please talk to your care provider so they are aware you are planning to encapsulate and they can inform you of all procedures and policies.